Nanobacterium: 1981–2000

-2001–present
+2001–2009

 In 2004, a Mayo Clinic team led by Franklin Cockerill, John Lieske, and Virginia M. Miller reported to have isolated nanobacteria from diseased human arteries and kidney stones.
 Their results were published in 2004 and 2006 respectively.
 Similar findings were obtained in 2005 by László Puskás at the University of Szeged, Hungary.
 Dr. Puskás identified these particles in cultures obtained from human atherosclerotic aortic walls and blood samples of atherosclerotic patients but the group was unable to detect DNA in these samples.

 In 2005, Ciftcioglu and her research team at NASA used a rotating cell culture flask, which simulates some aspects of low-gravity conditions, to culture nanobacteria suspected of rapidly forming kidney stones in astronauts.
 In this environment, they were found to multiply five times faster than in normal Earth gravity.
 The study concluded that nanobacteria potentially have a role in forming kidney stones and may need to be screened for in crews pre-flight.

-An article published to the Public Library of Science Pathogens (PLOS Pathogens) in February 2008 focused on the comprehensive characterization of nanobacteria.
-The authors claim that their results rule out the existence of nanobacteria as living entities and that they are instead a unique self-propagating entity, namely self-propagating mineral-fetuin complexes.
+An article published to the Public Library of Science Pathogens (PLOS Pathogens) in February 2008 focused on characterization of nanobacteria.
+The authors claim that their results rule out the existence of nanobacteria as living entities and that they are instead unique self-propagating mineral-fetuin complexes.

-An article published to the Proceedings of the National Academy of Sciences (PNAS) in April 2008 also reported that blood nanobacteria are not living organisms, and stated that "CaCO_{3} precipitates prepared in vitro are remarkably similar to purported nanobacteria in terms of their uniformly sized, membrane-delineated vesicular shapes, with cellular division-like formations and aggregations in the form of colonies."
+An article published in the Proceedings of the National Academy of Sciences (PNAS) in April 2008 also reported that blood nanobacteria are not living organisms, and stated that "CaCO_{3} precipitates prepared in vitro are remarkably similar to purported nanobacteria in terms of their uniformly sized, membrane-delineated vesicular shapes, with cellular division-like formations and aggregations in the form of colonies."
 The growth of such "biomorphic" inorganic precipitates was studied in detail in a 2009 Science paper, which showed that unusual crystal growth mechanisms can produce witherite precipitates from barium chloride and silica solutions that closely resemble primitive organisms.
 The authors commented on the close resemblance of these crystals to putative nanobacteria, stating that their results showed that evidence for life cannot rest on morphology alone.

-Further work on the importance of nanobacteria in geology by R. L. Folk and colleagues includes study of calcium carbonate Bahama ooids, silicate clay minerals, metal sulfides, and iron oxides.
+Other work on claimed nanobacteria in geology by R. L. Folk and colleagues includes study of calcium carbonate Bahama ooids, silicate clay minerals, metal sulfides, and iron oxides.
 In all of these chemically diverse minerals, the putative nanobacteria are approximately the same size, mainly 0.05–0.2 μm.
 This suggests a commonality of origin.
-At least for the type locality at Viterbo, Italy, the biogenicity of these minute cells has been supported by transmission electron microscopy (TEM).
-Slices through a green bioslime showed entities 0.09–0.4 μm in diameter with definite cell walls and interior dots resembling ribosomes, and even smaller objects with cell walls and lucent interiors with diameters of 0.05 μm.
+At least for the type locality at Viterbo, Italy, the biogenicity of these minute cells was claimed to be supported by transmission electron microscopy (TEM).
+Slices through a green bioslime purportedly showed things 0.09–0.4 μm in diameter with purported cell walls and interior dots claimed to resemble ribosomes, and even smaller objects with purported cell walls and lucent interiors with diameters of 0.05 μm.
 Culturable organisms on earth are the same 0.05 μm size as the supposed nanobacteria on Mars.